psyduckling/teachingwithtwine/README.md

 ### Cheatsheet
 * [twine_cheatsheet.pdf](https://github.com/psyduckling/teachingwithtwine/blob/main/twine_cheatsheet.pdf): This is a cheatsheet that features five common questions new users encounter when using Twine.

+*Please note that Twine files must be downloaded as raw HTML and then opened from the downloaded HTML file.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Additional links